EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the upward flow of water from groundwater to lowermost soil layer using VanDijk method
+Upward flow of water from groundwater to the lowermost soil layer using the Van Dijk (2010) method.

 **Parameters**
 - **Fields**